Penn Carey Law - Logo

 Student fitness groups

-There’s a group for every sporting interest at Penn Carey Law, including a boxing group, running club, bowling league, flag football league, basketball league, soccer club, and ice hockey team.
+There’s a group for every sporting interest at Penn Carey Law, including a boxing group, running club, bowling league, flag football league, basketball league, soccer club, and ice hockey and softball teams.
 Look out for information on these groups in the Law School’s daily email notices, On the Docket, or at the student group fair in the fall.

 Schuylkill River Trail